-This creamy and cheesy Cauliflower Broccoli Casserole with ham is made with a healthier cauliflower white sauce.
-A perfect dish to repurpose leftover holiday ham.
+This creamy and Healthy Broccoli Casserole with ham is made with creamy cauliflower sauce.
+No cream or cans of cream soup whatsoever.
+A perfect healthy veggie-loaded dish to repurpose leftover ham.

-In order to make it taste great (and not all veggie-ish) caramelized onions and garlic are pureed with the cooked cauliflower to create a wonderfully, healthy flavour concoction.
+In order to make it taste great (and not all veggie-ish), caramelized onions and garlic are pureed with the cooked cauliflower to create a wonderful flavorful sauce!
 And then of course there are cheese and ham in this casserole dish.

-I let you decide for yourself if these are healthy enough.
-Personally, I think these 2 ingredients might be the reason my mom was able to make us eat and actually LOVE cauliflower and broccoli.
+I let you decide for yourself if these are healthy enough for you.
+Personally, I think these 2 ingredients might be the reason my mom was able to make us kids eat and actually LOVE cauliflower and broccoli.